kushkansara02/shopify-backend-challenge-fall-2022/README.md

 ## Replit

-1. Run `npm run start:replit` in the shell to start the application (or click on the `Run` button at the top of the screen)
+1. Run `npm run start:replit` in the shell to start the application (or click on the `Run` button at the top of the screen).
    - Replit has its own package manager for Node, and the Replit project should already have it set up.
 If necessary, `npm install` will get all the dependencies for the app.
 2. After running `npm run start:replit`, replit will automatically open a window with the web application running.